luxonis/depthai-docs-website/source/pages/faq.rst

 Use-Case 2: Using DepthAI with a MicroController like ESP32, ATTiny8, etc.
 **************************************************************************

-In this case, DepthAI boot off of internal flash on the `OAK-SoM-IoT <https://shop.luxonis.com/collections/all/products/bw1099emb>`__ and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.
+In this case, DepthAI boots off of internal flash on the `OAK-SoM-IoT <https://shop.luxonis.com/collections/all/products/bw1099emb>`__ and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.
 We even have an embedded reference design for ESP32 (`OAK-D-IoT-40 (BW1092) <https://github.com/luxonis/depthai-hardware/issues/10>`__) available on our `store <https://shop.luxonis.com/collections/all/products/bw1092>`__.
 And it's open-source!
 You can check design files `here <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1092.html>`__.